robertjd/okta-sdk-nodejs/README.md

 });
 ```

-BLAH KEEP EVENT EMITTERS AS A FEATURE OF THE DEFAULT CLASS

 ### Custom Request Executor

 There are two ways you can design your own executor:

+- Extend one of our executors.
 - Implement a class that matches the base [RequestExecutor][] by implemeting the `fetch` method.
-- Extend one of our executors.

 As an example, let's say you want to use our default 429 retry behavior, but you want to add some logging to understand how long requests are taking.
-To do this, you can extend DefaultRequestExecutor, then re-implement fetch with your custom logic, will still delegating the actual call to DefaultRequestExecutor:
+To do this, you can extend [DefaultRequestExecutor][], then re-implement the `fetch()` method with your custom logic, while still delegating the actual call to DefaultRequestExecutor:

 ```javascript
 class LoggingExecutorWithRetry extends okta.DefaultRequestExecutor {